Polar-Tang/notes-backend/markdown/short_notes.js 1/JS data types/array/array methods/pop.md

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/pop
 Removes the last element of an array and returns it.
+The changes are made in the array.
 ```js
 const plants = ['broccoli', 'cauliflower', 'cabbage', 'kale', 'tomato'];